VerifiedarXiv:2005.1416520 min

 step 3/6 · p=0.34

 The model reads the prefix and emits a distribution over the next token.
-The true next token is in teal; the loss is its negative log-probability, shown top-right.
+The true next token is in teal; the loss is its negative log-probability, shown below the bars.
 Step through the sentence and watch the prefix grow.
 Training does one thing: make the teal bar taller, everywhere, on a trillion words.

 # the autoregressive objective: maximize the next-token likelihood